mikejpoole/nd0067-c3-mystore/README.md

 ## Build

-Run `ng build` to build the project.
+If you wish to host this app elsewhere use `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.